How to grow your Shopify sales: marketing strategy tips, tactics & ideas

 Unless you are a household name, customers may not use a specific product or brand name to find you.
 What words and language do your customers use when searching for your products or services?

-Create an ‘abandonment’ email workflow to engage with users who have been browsing your products
+Create an ‘abandonment’ email workflow

 When we visit a bricks-and-mortar store, we often have a leisurely look around.
 We pick up items to inspect, add them to our basket, and continue our perusal.
 Online users shop in much the same way, engaging with multiple items, adding them to their cart and, sometimes, darting off to do something else before they have clicked ‘buy now’.